biharamalith/to-do-app/README.md

 ```

 ✍️ Author – @Bihara Malith
-Developed for Gusto IT Solutions as the technical task for intership
+Developed for Gusto IT Solutions as the technical task for the internship.